alexo-a/projectivity/README.md

 <!--Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.-->

 Open the link above to create an account and get started!
-You can search local clubs or create your own for a book of your choice.
-If you see a discussion topic, feel free to contribute or create your own topic.
-Other users can be privately messaged at your convenience.

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->